-People associate their workplaces in a wide variety of ways which extends from informal networks to discuss daily dilemmas, to formal unionization that manifests in seeking structural change.
-This association and formation of networks often act as support systems.
-Often when there are issues at work, women prefer discussing and consulting their friends and peers about it.
+People associate with their workplaces in a wide variety of ways, from informal networks to discuss daily dilemmas to formal unionization that manifests in seeking structural change.
+These associations and networks often act as support systems.
+Often, when there are issues at work, women prefer discussing and consulting with their friends and peers.
 Women have reservations about disclosing issues to family members.
-One working woman participant stated, "If they [family members] come to know about these incidents then they will not allow me to do this job.
-They will say better to stay at home and there is no need for this kind job."; while another explained, "what happens when you speak to your own family or parents is, they get stressed and their biases obviously come to play, there are emotions attached.
-If you are lucky to have friends who can give you unbiased suggestion and sometimes just like talking can help."
+One working woman participant stated, "if they [family members] come to know about these incidents, then they will not allow me to do this job.
+They will say better to stay at home and there is no need for this kind job."
+Another explained, "what happens when you speak to your own family or parents is that they get stressed and their biases obviously come to play, there are emotions attached.
+If you are lucky to have friends, they can give you unbiased suggestions... and sometimes, just talking can help."

-While multiple studies (Donald et al., 2017; International Institute for Population, 2015-16) and national level data have documented restrictions on women's freedom of movement and its impact on their ability
+While multiple studies (Donald et al., 2017; International Institute for Population Sciences, 2015-16) and national level data have documented restrictions on women's freedom of movement and their impact on women's ability to work, lesser evidence is available on the influence of women's networks and social support groups outside of the household once they start working.
+Drawing from limited evidence (Golla

-17 "The main institutions under the craftsmen training scheme in India are public Industrial Training Institutes (ITIs) and private Industrial Training Centers (ITCs).
+17 "The main institutions under the craftsmen training scheme in India are public ITIs and private Industrial Training Centers (ITCs).
 The aim of the ITIs and ITCs is to provide skilled workers to the informal sector; however, evidence shows that both institutes have performed poorly on their mandate.
 ITIs have been criticized for offering training in trades that are outdated and not relevant for the modern day employment requirements."
 (Bala & Singhal, 2019, p.
 14)

-18 Govt doubles salary of Anganwadi workers - The Hindu.
-(2017).
-Retrieved January 29, 2020, from https://www.thehindu.com/news/cities/Delhi/govt-doubles-salary-of-anganwadi-workers/article19333885.ece to work, comparatively lesser evidence is available on the influence of women's networks and social support groups outside of the household once they start working.
-Drawing from limited evidence (Golla et al., 2018; Pavanello et al., 2015) on the significance of women's groups and networks at the community level, mostly from the context of self-help groups we triangulate our findings to say that formation of informal networks for women outside the homes is linked to their increased mobility, negotiation and decision making skills which is obtained in the process of training, skilling and education.
+et al., 2018; Pavanello et al., 2015) on the significance of women's groups and networks at the community level, mostly from the context of self-help groups, we triangulated our findings and noted that formation of informal networks for women outside the homes is linked to their increased mobility and negotiation, and decision-making skills obtained in the process of training, skilling and education.